Troponin TestTroponin

 You will also have your blood oxygen level measured with a non-invasive pulse oximeter.
 This is a small device which is placed on your finger.

-You might also have your blood oxygen, carbon dioxide, and pH measured with an arterial blood gas (ABG).1 An ABG test requires an arterial blood sample, and does not use the blood sampled for your troponin test, which is collected from a vein.
+You might also have your blood oxygen, carbon dioxide, and pH measured with an arterial blood gas (ABG).1 An ABG test requires an arterial blood sample and does not use the blood sample for your troponin test, which is collected from a vein.

 Throughout the Test